 return true if staff_can?(:can_edit_tournament_settings?)

-tournament_organizer? # legacy club_admin? fallback
+tournament_organizer? # legacy fallback

 end

-7. Native App Button Deduplication
+7. Deduplicating Native App Buttons

 <% unless helpers.native_app_request? %>

-<%= link_to notification_path, ... %>
+<%= link_to notification_path, class: "..." do %>

 <% end %>